 Just as the Production Code’s arrival opened the door for more sympathetic portrayals of Mormon characters, the loosening of and eventual retirement of the Production Code in the 1960s allowed filmmakers to tackle the complexities of Mormonism.
 Depictions of Mormons became more nuanced as America’s post-war optimism gave way to revolutionary distrust of institutions and religion.
 Instead of reverting back to silent era depictions of bloodthirsty Danites and coercive polygamists, Mormons in the newly liberated Hollywood straddled a middle ground.
 No longer the idyllic picture of romanticized American settlers, Mormons became a backdrop to investigate the contradictions of 1960s and 70s American culture.

 The most pronounced of these films is Otto Preminger’s 1962 political drama Advise and Consent.
 Based on a best-selling novel of the same name, the film follows behind-the-scenes political infighting during the nomination process of a controversial new Secretary of State candidate.
-A key plot point in the film revolves around Senator Brigham Anderson of Utah a heavily coded a Latter-day Saint.
+A key plot point in the film revolves around Senator Brigham Anderson of Utah.
 Serving as the head of the committee to interview the nominated Secretary of State, Senator Anderson is blackmailed on incriminating evidence of a love affair he had with a fellow male navy officer during his service in Korea.